HassanZahirnia/laravel-package-ocean/README.md

 💙 We love you and we appreciate your work and efforts.

+If you decide to suggest a package you can create a [new discussion](https://github.com/HassanZahirnia/laravel-package-ocean/discussions/categories/package-suggestions) in the "Package Suggestions" category.

 ## Notes for package creators/owners
 - If the information about your package is incorrect, please let us know and we'll fix it right away.
 - If for any reason you want to remove your package from the database, please open an issue or ask in discussions.
 We'll remove it as soon as possible.